John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 4. #### Security

-   - **SQlite** does not have an authentication system.
+   - **SQLite** does not have an authentication system.
 File itself can be read and updated.

    - **MySQL** has a built-in authentication and security features.